Digital Marketing BSc (Hons)

 International Intercultural Management

-In an increasingly global business environment, those involved in international business and marketing must develop the insights and skills to interact with customers and stakeholders in a culturally sensitive way.
-The module explores the application of these theories to decision making at the level of the individual, the team and the organisation.
+In an increasingly global business environment, those in international business and marketing must possess the insights and skills to interact with customers and stakeholders in a culturally sensitive way.
+The module will teach you ways to apply these theories to decision-making at the level of the individual, the team and the organisation.

 Campaign Showcase

-The principles and skills of planning a digital campaign have developed throughout the course, from campaign planning principles, to content development.
+Throughout the course, you will have mastered the principles and skills of planning a digital campaign, from planning principles, to content development.
 Now you will demonstrate the campaign implementation skills, and your assessment of its impact.
-In this 30-credit major project module, you will demonstrate your knowledge and skills developed throughout the course to create a live campaign.
-You will agree the campaign with your tutor and employer before going live.
+In this 30-credit major project module, you will demonstrate the knowledge and skills you have developed throughout the course to create a live campaign.

 Please note the modules may change from time to time as the curriculum is refreshed for relevancy and new content is added.